-When it comes to considering a dental implant vs. bridge, you should rely on the expertise of your family dental specialists in Brooklyn, as they has extensive experience in both procedures.
+When it comes to considering a dental implant vs. bridge, you should rely on the expertise of your family dentists Dr. Alex & Igor Khabensky, DDS, as they have extensive experience in both procedures.
 While a dental implant bridge may be easier to handle in the long run, it’s often more expensive and can’t always be done, depending on your oral health.
-Come see our Brooklyn dentistry clinic and meet our family, cosmetic dentist in Brooklyn Dr. Khabensky.
+Come see our local Brooklyn dentistry center and meet our family, cosmetic dentist.
 Experience, skill, knowledge and compassion.

 Looking and feeling great go hand in hand.
 And if you’re not feeling confident about your appearance, that can hold you back from being your best self.
 Missing teeth can affect your confidence, but they can affect more than that, too.